Why is My Rose Wilting? (Revive Wilting Roses)

 Key Takeaways:

-• A wilting rose is usually because the soil is too dry from underwatering or fast-draining sandy soils.
-Roses require soils with a high content of organic matter that retains moisture around the roots and regular watering so the rose roots can uptake the moisture they need to prevent wilting leaves.
+- A wilting rose is usually because the soil is too dry from underwatering or fast-draining sandy soils.
+Roses require soils with a high content of organic matter that retains moisture around the roots, and regular watering is required so the rose roots can uptake the moisture they need to prevent wilting leaves.

-• Too much fertilizer applied too often or in too high a concentration can cause the rose to grow excess foliage which has a wilting appearance.
-Roses require a well-balanced fertilizer and excess nitrogen can cause the rose to grow weak and sappy causing it to wilt and droop.
+- Too much fertilizer applied too often or in too high a concentration can cause the rose to grow excess foliage with a wilting appearance.
+Roses require a well-balanced fertilizer, and excess nitrogen can cause the rose to grow weak and sappy, causing it to wilt and droop.

 Thanks